 The Flower Dome takes my breath away and I am surprised to see a Halloween-themed Autumn garden and an area dedicated to Australian flora with the bottle brush thriving.

-Wandering into the Cloud Forest, the sound of rushing water echoes through the entry hall where I bear witness to Singapore’s largest man
+Wandering into the Cloud Forest, the sound of rushing water echoes through the entry hall where I bear witness to Singapore’s largest man made waterfall.

 The gushing water splashes passers-by who welcome the cool break from the humid day outside and I protect my camera as I work my way up the mountain past hibiscus flowers of all shades and oh so much green.